 I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

-this was not due to my own efforts, but rather the charm of the Seto Inland Sea itself had reached across the sea I will carefully record this event for my future reference.
+this wasn't so much due to my own efforts, but rather because "the inherent charm of the Seto Inland Sea itself reached me across the sea."
+I I believe

 Requests for domestic use—started with Akira Ikegami's TV show